DC 5206Musculoskeletal System38 CFR § 4.71a

 A 0% rating requires: Flexion limited to 110°; 0.
 A 50% rating requires: Flexion limited to 45°; 40.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Forearm, limitation of flexion of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Forearm, limitation of flexion of qualify for TDIU?

-What evidence do I need to establish service connection for Forearm, limitation of flexion of?
+What evidence supports a higher rating for Forearm, limitation of flexion of?

-What is the C&P exam like for Forearm, limitation of flexion of?
+What happens at the C&P exam for Forearm, limitation of flexion of?

 Get a Personalized Rating Analysis